ianchak/stati/docs-site/site/getting-started/installation.md

 Run `npm run typecheck` to validate your TypeScript code.
 Learn more in the [TypeScript configuration guide](/configuration/typescript).

 > **Tip:** If you choose Tailwind CSS, the scaffolder sets up Stati's built-in Tailwind integration in the dev script.
-This runs both the dev server and Tailwind watcher in a single process—no need for separate build scripts or process managers!
+This runs both the dev server and Tailwind watcher in a single process - no need for separate build scripts or process managers!

 ## Manual Installation